 The list and flowcharts above outline the most common options, but we encourage you to connect with your advisor as soon as possible through the advising portal to talk about what would be best for your unique situation.
 We'll figure things out together.

-You can always visit, email or call us for questions and additional support: GB 170, firstyear@engineering.utoronto.ca or 416-978-4625.
+You can always drop by FI 106, or email or call us for questions and additional support: firstyear@engineering.utoronto.ca or 416-978-4625.

 TOP TEN ENGINEERING STUDY TIPS